valleyjo/valleyjo.github.io/_posts/2015-01-12-tips-for-landing-an-internship.md

 When you evaluate your offers pick the one where you feel you can learn the most, not necessarily the one that pays the most.
 My first internship was actually my lowest paying offer but I felt I could learn the most there, and I absolutely did.
 I wouldn't have gotten my internship at Microsoft without that experience.

-I’d be happy to offer you personal advice get in touch on twitter or via email and hopefully I can offer some guidance!
+I’d be happy to offer you personal advice if you're interested.
+Get in touch on twitter or via email and hopefully I can offer some guidance!
 Best of luck!

 —Alex